 In 2018, Envirologic was retained by Commercial Liability Partners, LLC (CLP), the purchaser of the former Harbor Beach Power Plant.
 CLP is a leading North American redevelopment firm specializing in the acquisition of contaminated industrial sites and their associated environmental liabilities.
 The Harbor Beach Power Plant property consists of approximately 95 acres and is situated along Lake Huron; the facility itself was set on a manmade peninsula surrounded by the lake on its north, east, and south sides.
 Originally owned and operated by DTE Energy, the power plant began operations in 1968 and had the capacity to generate up to 125 MW of power.

-After the power plant was decommissioned, assessment of the site revealed the presence of contaminants in soil and groundwater (primarily metals) at concentrations that exceeded Michigan cleanup criteria.
+After the power plant was decommissioned, assessment of the site revealed the presence of contaminants (primarily metals) in soil and groundwater at concentrations that exceeded Michigan cleanup criteria.
 This contamination represented a roadblock to future development.
-Envirologic's role is to help CLP remove this deterrent by securing a No Further Action (NFA) determination for the property from the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
+Envirologic’s role was to help CLP remove this deterrent by securing a No Further Action (NFA) determination for the property from the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
 An NFA determination verifies that a property has been investigated by an environmental professional and that it is not a threat to human health or the environment.

 As of July 2020, CLP has demolished the majority of the structures on site.
 After securing an NFA determination for the power plant, CLP plans to sell the property to a commercial developer.

-Envirologic initially reviewed the existing Phase I and Phase II ESA to determine which regulatory processes needed to be performed to secure an NFA determination.
+Envirologic initially reviewed the existing Phase I and Phase II Environmental Site Assessment to determine which regulatory processes needed to be performed to secure an NFA determination.
 It was concluded that before closure could occur, several areas of the facility required additional remedial investigation and environmental cleanup.

 Envirologic prepared a Response Activity Plan on behalf of CLP and submitted it for approval to the property owner (DTE) and EGLE.
 The plan included an evaluation of applicable exposure pathways, Envirologic’s proposed sampling approach, and remedial plans for the select areas of concern at the facility.
 In conjunction with the Response Activity Plan, Envirologic also developed an Ash Removal Plan that detailed removal activities for a coal ash pond west of the power plant; the pond historically covered 18.9 acres and held approximately 350,000 cubic yards of coal ash.